PrestaShop/prestashop.github.io/howtos/misc/_posts/2015-07-30-set-up-your-git-for-contributing.markdown

 ### Pull

 This one is the most important part.
 There are two ways to pull: you can either **_rebase_** or **_merge_**.
-As soon as you work with someone else on one branch, we prefer that you use the rebase stategy, as it will keep your history cleaner (showing one straight line).
+As soon as you work with someone else on one branch, we prefer that you use the rebase strategy, as it will keep your history cleaner (showing one straight line).

 When you pull the remote branch, your changes will be moved on top so that you don't have any merge commits.